Parenting Schedules in Texas

 50/50 Possession

-Occasionally, a judge will grant parents equal periods of possession with their children.
-Most often, parents reach an agreement to exercise visitation with their children pursuant to a 50/50 possession schedule; however, a judge may also award one if a family has already shown success of splitting possession equally.
+Occasionally, a judge will grant parents equal periods of possession of their children.
+Most often, parents reach an agreement to exercise visitation with their children pursuant to a 50/50 possession schedule; however, a judge may also set one if a family has already shown success in splitting possession equally.
 Generally, parents are required to live within a smaller geographic region, such as the same school district, for a 50/50 schedule to be workable.

-Texas courts have historically seen 50/50 possession as more beneficial for parents than for children, so they tend to be less popular.
-The likelihood of receiving a 50/50 possession schedule after a contested court hearing varies depending on your court, judge, and circumstances.
+Texas courts have historically seen 50/50 possession as more beneficial for parents than for children, so these schedules tend to be less popular.
+The likelihood of receiving a 50/50 custody schedule in Texas after a contested court hearing varies depending on your court, judge, and circumstances.

-Children under three need more hands-on care than children of other ages.
-Therefore, judges will often award a possession and access schedule designed specifically for young children that reflect this need.
-A judge will take the following circumstances, in addition to others, into consideration:
+Children younger than 3 need more hands-on care than older children, so judges will often set a possession and access schedule designed specifically for young children to reflect this need.
+A judge will take the following circumstances into consideration:

 • Both parents’ caretaking history